 - promoting hand hygiene by making sure that staff, contractors, service users and visitors have access to hand washing facilities and providing alcohol based hand rub in prominent places,

-- ensuring any crockery and cutlery in shared kitchen areas is cleaned with warm general purpose detergent and dried thoroughly before being stored for re-use, and
+- ensuring any crockery and cutlery in shared kitchen areas is cleaned with warm general purpose detergent and dried thoroughly before being stored for re-use.

 Businesses should consider the need to take precautionary measures when serving uncovered food in open environments such as buffets and self-service catering.
 Where it is not possible to do so, and a food product could be affected, you should follow our withdrawals and recalls guidance.